Everest (and, indeed, other 8,000ers)

 A: One key issue is to drink P L E N T Y. If you become dehydrated you will not only suffer a marked decrease in your performance but you will also be more susceptible to the affects of altitude and be more prone to frostbite.
 It’s high enough that people often suffer with being put off their food – but you must get in to the habit of forcing yourself to eat and drink even if you can’t be bothered.
 When at Base Camp you should chill out, rest, eat, drink, eat, drink and rest some more.

 To try and aid acclimatisation on Everest I started using cellfood which apparently increases the oxygen levels in your blood.
 It is made from totally natural substances and has no performance enhancing properties.
 I am uncertain whether it made a difference or not, but of the three in our group who summitted two of us were using it.
 Apart from this I managed to be totally drug free (apart from antibiotics).

 Q: How long will it take?

-A: For Everest you are looking at around an 8 week trip.
-For Cho Oyu you are looking at a 6 week trip and for Ama Dablam 4 weeks.
+A: For Everest you are looking at around a 6 to 8 week trip.
+For Cho Oyu you are looking at a 5 to 6 week trip and for Ama Dablam 4 weeks.
 You shouldn’t really try them in less time unless you are fresh off another big peak.
 Even then you have to be careful you don’t get re-emergence HAPE (from going back to altitude after a rest of a week to 10 days).

 Q: What kind of weather conditions will I experience?